kulmeher/TSWD-Repository/final-project-part-three.md

 I removed the visualization and found that I agreed with the feedback, so kept it out of my final Shorthand.
 I have included it here as insight into my process.

 I identified as my audience two general personas: 1.
 A lay-person interested in public health and advocacy, who would be willing to undertake a short action, and 2. a current e-cigarette user, who may need support in quitting.
 The current e-cigarette youth user input came from one of my user interviews, where someone pointed out that I should not omit my target demographic from my call to action.

+Overall, my iterative process through these last 3 weeks has shown me how much a clear data visualization and narrative structure can highlight and enhance the core message of a project.
+This process will be helpful to me for the rest of my life, as I go forward and try to share my ideas to make a difference.

 [^1] Koh, H. K., & Douglas, C. E. (2019).
 The San Francisco Ban and the Future of e-Cigarettes.
 JAMA, 322(16), 1540. https://doi.org/10.1001/jama.2019.16181